libgdx/gdx-pay/gdx-pay-android-googlebilling/README.md

 ## Why yet another implementation?

-* OpenIAB is currently unmaintained and has open issues, making payments fail too often
 * gdx-pay-android-googleplay uses Google's old AIDL-based approach while this implementation uses the convinient Google Play Billing Library which handles all the complicated stuff.
 * No need to change your AndroidManifest
 * No unneeded dependencies included - your app will grow just about 30KB with this lib!